styled-system/styled-system/docs/troubleshooting.md

 ## Unknown attribute warnings in React 16

-To remove styled-system style props from the underlying DOM element, use either the [clean-tag](../clean-tag) or [clean-element](../clean-element) components when creating your styled-components.
+To remove styled-system style props from the underlying DOM element, use either the [clean-tag][clean-tag] or [clean-element][clean-element] components when creating your styled-components.

 If you want to extend clean-tag blacklist by custom props, just extend the original `blacklist` list adding the new props: